erinrkahn/final_project/README.md

 ### Code for Machine Learning Model:

 - **The Data Preprocessing Stage**
-  - In order to perform the machine learning model, we needed to preprocess all four datasets and merge them together by County and Year.
+  - To perform the machine learning model, we needed to preprocess all four datasets and merge them by County and Year.
   - For all four data sets:
     - Unnecessary columns were dropped.
     - Data types were changed accordingly if the column data did not match the data type.